katehaffenden/smartflix/README.md

 ### Possible improvements ###

-* Add a unit that handles the creation of a movie
+* Add a unit that handles the creation of a movie so the logic around params can be extracted out of the worker.
-* Edit the inclusion of title in the create movie worker so the worker can be ran and generate a movie of its own.
+* If we change the default param for an object (ie so that it isn't id - which is the default primary param in rails) then you might also want to change the model to reflect this to (to_param method)
+* The method to fetch the api key could be replaced with a private constant in the api adapter.